Alikznollet/Godot-Steam-Lobby/README.md

-# SteamLobbyModule
+# Godot SteamLobby
-A module for godot that adds a SteamLobby node and a LobbyData interface that can be used to easily create joinable steam lobbies with the needed metadata, without having to write all the boilerplate.
+A plugin for Godot that aims to make Steam lobby managing easier.

 ## Dependencies